 - Nurture groups

 - 1:1 counselling

 - Occupational therapy support

 - Social skills and friendship groups

+- Encouraging 'pupil voice'

+- Positive behaviour support

+- Reasonable adjustment items are provided on a need basis e.g. balance cushions, fidget and focus items, ear defenders

+- Sensory Circuits

+- Sensory Pathways

+- Movement breaks

+- Emotional Scaling

+- Emotion Coaching approach

+- Inclusion in My Happy Minds Project

-- Encouraging the 'pupil voice' - Positive behaviour support - Medicines can be administered in school with signed parental permission.
+- Medicines can be administered in school with signed parental permission.
 There are nominated first aiders in school with paediatric first aid qualifications.
-As a staff we have yearly, refresher updates and training on the use of Epi-pens and inhalers.
-This is part of our first aid awareness. - If your child has significant medical needs including severe allergies you will need to speak to the SENDCo and to discuss how we can best support you and your child.
+Identified staff have refresher updates and training on the use of Epi-pens and inhalers.

+- If your child has significant medical needs including severe allergies you will need to speak to the SENDCo and to discuss how we can best support you and your child.
 This might include drawing up a Health Care Plan in conjunction with a member of the School Health Team.